SASA: Sequence-Aware Shadow Attacks via Attention Alignment for Traffic Sign Recognition

 We propose SASA (Sequence-Aware Shadow Attack), a black-box adversarial framework that uses physically realistic, differentiable shadow patterns to deceive traffic sign recognition systems.
 Unlike prior image-based attacks, SASA targets video sequences by generating smooth, temporally consistent shadows that remain visually plausible and imperceptible to humans.
 Guided by attention maps from frozen vision transformers, SASA aligns shadow placement with semantically salient regions without querying the target model.
 Evaluated on the GTSRB dataset, SASA reduces classification accuracy by up to 86% and sequence-level accuracy by over 90% on black-box models, including CNNs and ViTs.

-6th Workshop on Adversarial Machine Learning on Computer Vision: Safety of Vision-Language Agents (AdvML@CVPR)
+Venue 6th Workshop on Adversarial Machine Learning on Computer Vision: Safety of Vision-Language Agents (AdvML@CVPR)

 David Fernandez